mnubo/kubernetes-py/README.md

 Kubernetes API bindings in Python.

-Run on our own Kubernetes clusters at 1.4.7
+Run on our own on-prem and AWS Kubernetes clusters at 1.5.6

-Unit tests run on Google GKE clusters at 1.5.6
+Also unit tested on Google GKE clusters at 1.5.6

 Currently supported Kubernetes objects: